 Still No Luck?
 Try These Options!

 If you are unable to find stolen headphones using the different methods mentioned above, don’t lose hope.
 Sometimes the best way to do things is to do them yourself, i.e., manually!
 Let people in your neighborhood or workplace know that you have lost your most comfortable headphones.
 Describe how they look.
 Many public places have “lost and found” areas.
 If all else fails, come back after a few days and look around to find your lost headphones.
 Trust us, the chances of you finding your beloved headphones in the lost and found area are quite high.
+You can also track your lost AirPods case; however, the method may vary.

 Nevertheless, if you believe you have simply misplaced your headphones and that they haven’t been stolen, ask people around you if they have seen your headphones.
 Perhaps you left them at a nearby cafeteria or library.
 Retrace your steps and ask around.
 We are sure you will be able to find your headphones soon.
 Just don’t give up!